Foacs/foacs-website-nextjs/README.md

 [Version française](./LISEZMOI.md)

-# foacs-repo
+# Foacs website Next.js

-Template repository for foacs project
+New Foacs website write with [Next.js](https://nextjs.org)

 ## License

-This project is licensed under the terms of the __CeCILL__ license.
+This project is licensed under the terms of the **CeCILL** license.

 > You can check out the full license [here](./LICENSE.md).